edwardmasih/edwardmasih/README.md

 ***Apart from Coding, I love Singing & Photography.
 I love to travel & to cook.
 These are what keeps me up, to run towards the better future.***

-*Currently, I am working on a Start-Up for all artists which is a Social Media Platform and side by side working as Partner with Vichinoti & Co. (which is a Travel Agency started by my two best friends) as a Creative Head.
-I have basic understanding of Django Web-Dev and I am currently learning React.js and brushing up Flutter*
+*Currently, I am working on a Start-Up for all artists which is a Social Media Platform and side by side working as Partner with [Vichinoti & Co.](https://vichinotico.wixsite.com/website)  as a Creative Head (which is a Travel Agency started by my two best friends).<br>I have basic understanding of <b>Django</b> Web-Dev and I am currently learning <b>React.js</b> and brushing up <b>Flutter</b>*

 ***I like teaming up with people with similar mindset as mine.***